transloadit/uppy/README.md

 `./website/update.js` is called during website builds to inject the Uppy versions & filesizes into the documentation.

+It's recommended to exclude `./website/public/` from your editor if you want efficient searches.

 For local previews on `http://127.0.0.1:4000` type:

 ```bash